Important

 Goal: To understand the history of human occupation of rain forests including the contemporary demographic transition from rural to urban occupation; to review the different ways in which humans have historically modified rain forests and how this has shaped current rain forest biodiversity.

-- Kristine Allington, Michael Amundson, Linithd Aparicio, & Caitlin Saks (Producers), & Townsley, G. (Director).
+1. Allington, Kristine, Michael Amundson, Linithd Aparicio, Caitlin Saks (Producers), and G. Townsley (Director).
 (2023).
 Ancient Builders of the Amazon.
-[Video/DVD] Public Broadcasting Service.
-Retrieved from https://video.alexanderstreet.com/watch/ancient-builders-of-the-amazon
+Public Broadcasting Service. (watch online, 53 min.)

 Week 8